 Why this matters

 Our municipality publishes the waste schedule as a dense PDF table.
-It is not just bad on a phone — it is bad even on paper: hard to read, hard to update, and in an unfamiliar format.
+It is not just bad on a phone, it is bad even on paper: hard to read, hard to update, and in an unfamiliar format.
 Last year we got a wall calendar.
 This year I needed a pen to figure out which ZKO group is ours.

-And it gets worse at city scale: there are separate PDFs per area, each PDF has a list of streets, and each street is assigned to a ZKO/BRKO group that drives the pickup dates.
+It gets worse at city scale: there are separate PDFs per area, each PDF has a list of streets, and each street is assigned to a ZKO/BRKO group that drives the pickup dates.
 That information wants to be a search box with autocomplete, not a manual lookup exercise.

 This one took me about 10 minutes.